 - A. Filing.
 When a minor requests release from any private psychiatric facility to any member of the facility treatment staff or the Patient Rights Advocate, that minor must promptly be provided with a "Petition for a Writ of Habeas Corpus by a Minor".
 Such form must be filed with the court clerk at the Mental Health Desk at 220 West Broadway within the next work day following completion of the petition. - B. Granting Writ.
 Upon a finding of probable cause, the following will occur: - 1.
 The judge will endorse upon the petition the hour and date of the granting or denial of the writ, and a hearing will be held within two court days.
-When a writ is granted, it will be directed to the director of the facility restraining the minor, commanding the director to have the minor before the court at a time and place therein specified.

-- 2. The court will appoint an attorney to represent the minor at the hearing. - C. Sick and Infirm Petitioner.
+When a writ is granted, it will be directed to the director of the facility restraining the minor, commanding the director to have the minor before the court at a time and place therein specified. - 2.
+The court will appoint an attorney to represent the minor at the hearing. - C. Sick and Infirm Petitioner.
 The writ will be adjudicated in accordance with Penal Code section 1482. - D. Delivery of Writ.
 The writ will be delivered to the sheriff and will be served upon the facility director without delay. - E. Discharge or Remand.
-If the writ is discharged the minor must be released to the custody of their parents or other authority within a reasonable time, which shall be allowed to make adequate arrangements for the care of the minor.
+If the writ is discharged, the minor must be released to the custody of their parents or other authority within a reasonable time, who shall be allowed to make adequate arrangements for the care of the minor.
 If the writ is remanded, the minor may continue to be restrained in accordance with any other pertinent laws and regulation.

-CHAPTER 10 ADMINISTRATIVE PROCEDURE FOR ADMISSION OF MINORS FOR ACUTE CARE PSYCHIATRIC HOSPITAL TREATMENT WHO ARE WARDS OR DEPENDENTS OF THE JUVENILE COURT
+CHAPTER 10 ADMISSION OF JUVENILE COURT WARD OR DEPENDENT MINORS FOR ACUTE CARE PSYCHIATRIC HOSPITAL TREATMENT